 We grow or go.
 This is both our code and our tradition.
 For us to truly stretch ourselves to make a difference and create a better future, living in the status quo must mean go.
 We expect growth.
 Read more about growth.

-We have always have a very strong tradition of getting involved and giving back to our many communities.
+We have always had a very strong tradition of getting involved and giving back to our many communities.
 We value a sense of community with an eye to making a difference where we can.
 We engage, working hard at staying connected with what’s new across the globe through trade shows, forums and tours.
 We put our hand up to attend, have a presence and speak at our industry events.
 We are active members of a range of industry and knowledge groups, and we engage the research sector to find innovation and improvements through technology.
 We collaborate in initiatives like mentoring, sponsoring, judging, research, and assisting in accessing grants with the Universities.
 We support many great causes and often become involved in the organisation of events and fundraisers.
 Browse our engagement gallery.

 Whenever we can, we get together.
 Around here, celebration is encouraged.
 We throw parties each year – some just for our tribe to celebrate, some that include our life partners.
 We invite our kids to play where we work every Easter and Christmas.
 This way they can appreciate what we create each day and get a real sense for where we go.
 We have meetings over breakfast.
 We have birthday cakes every month.
 We love a BBQ.
 We gather to learn, we gather to share lunch, we gather around the coffee machine where some of the best plans are made.
 Every morning, one of our rituals is to gather for fruit.